capital-G/xenakis-workgroup/marathon.md

+# XNPM22

-# Sieve algebra study for groups of unknown size.
+## Sieve algebra study for groups of unknown size

 At the crossroads of time and frequency, this piece departs from the sensitivity of composite formulas and follows the compass of Xenakis' sieve algebras into a combinatory logic of sound.